-- 1. Reliance on Online Resources for Emergency Situations.
+- 1. Over-Reliance on Online Resources for Emergency Situations.
 The participant's use of a YouTube video to learn how to perform first aid in a choking incident highlights the growing reliance on online resources for emergency preparedness, especially when formal training is lacking. - 2.
 Uncertainty and Lack of Confidence in First Aid.
-The participant expressed uncertainty about whether they performed the correct first aid technique, pointing to a lack of confidence in their skills due to insufficient training. - 3.
-Importance of First Aid Knowledge in Emergencies.
-Despite the uncertainty, the participant was able to successfully assist the choking student, demonstrating that even basic knowledge or self-taught skills can make a difference in emergency situations, though formal training is still necessary.
+Preventing them on how to administer appropriate first aid appeared challenging to this participant because they lacked appropriate training to build confidence in their ability.

+3. Importance of First Aid Knowledge in Emergencies.
+Although the situation remained unclear to a participant, they performed correctly and supported the student who was choking.
+This example shows that emergencies benefit from basic knowledge gained through self-teaching, yet skilled performance needs full formal training.